Categorical Chern character and braid groups: Chern functor

 Since the maps $j^0$ and $\pi_{\dr}$ commute, the previous functor is the composition of the new one with the pull-back:

+The nilpotent cone \(\mathcal{N}\) is singular and we have to exercise some care when we work with the category \(\MF_{\dr}^0\).
+Luckily, in the proof below we apply pull-back functors along smooth or regular map to the elements of \(\MF_{\dr}^0\).

 \begin{proof}[Proof of proposition~\ref{prop:mono}] By the previous remark, it is enough to show that the functor $\HC^0$ is monoidal.
+To simplify notations we use \(\mathrm{K}\) for the Koszul matrix factorization \(\mathrm{K}_{\HC}\).
 Our proof relies on the base change along the rectangle of maps:

 where and the dotted maps will be explained below.
 First of all, we explain why pushing along the solid arrows results in \(\HC^0(\calD')\star\HC^0(\calD'')\).
 Indeed, expand the expression for the convolution: